sguox002/leetcode/leetcode-all.md

 ->>

 <<-839	Similar String Groups    		39.1%	Hard
-two strings are similar if we can swap two letters in x so that it equals y. given a list of words, return the number of similar groups union-find.
+two strings are similar if we can swap two letters in x so that it equals y.  (same string are also similar) given a list of words, return the number of similar groups union-find.
 ->>